Menu

 The Western Balkans faces significant labour market challenges due to an ageing workforce and youth emigration, with countries like Serbia projected to lose over 40% of their workforce by 2050.
 Roma youth, the region’s fastest-growing demographic, can fill these gaps with targeted training programs.

-Zeljko Jovanovic, President of the Roma Foundation for Europe, stated: “Roma integration in Western Balkans is a public investment that benefits all.
+Zeljko Jovanovic, President of the Roma Foundation for Europe, stated: “Roma integration in the Western Balkans is a public investment that benefits all.
 It’s time to fully unlock their potential to contribute to the region's growth.
 Our report shows that investing in training programs to equip Roma youth with the skills needed by the labour market is economically smart, often recouping costs and beginning to yield returns in less than three years.
 Unskilled workers such as Roma youth, especially those not in education, employment or training, can quickly acquire the skills needed to fill some existing gaps.”

-Three-month training programmes to equip Roma youth with the necessary skills for these deficit occupations – like welders, bus drivers, plant operators, truck drivers, receptionists, waiters and cooks – give a return of investment within three years and address both employment needs and skill shortages simultaneously.
+Three-month training programmes to equip Roma youth with the necessary skills for these deficit occupations—like welders, bus drivers, plant operators, truck drivers, receptionists, waiters and cooks—give a return of investment within three years and address both employment needs and skill shortages simultaneously.

 A European Commission–funded initiative in Tivat, Montenegro, achieved a 100% success rate in employing Roma chambermaids, showcasing the effectiveness of tailored vocational training.
 Similarly, a model initiative in Albania focused on training Roma as solar panel installers demonstrated a return on investment in just 2.4 years, underlining the economic viability of such programs.